Frosty515/Custom-Arch/README.md

 ## Running the Assembler

-- In the build directory, run `./Assembler/Assembler <path/to/assembly> <path/to/binary>` to assemble the assembly file.
+- In the build directory, run `./Assembler/Assembler <-p path/to/assembly> <-o path/to/binary>` to assemble the assembly file.

 ## Running the Emulator

-- In the build directory, run `./Emulator/Emulator <path/to/binary> [RAM size]` to run the emulator.
+- In the build directory, run `./Emulator/Emulator <-p path/to/binary> [ -m RAM size]` to run the emulator.
 - The RAM size is optional and defaults to 1 MiB.

 ## Notes